Jean-Paul Gauzès: European Financial Reporting Advisory Group (EFRAG)

 In 2016, the European Commission proposed Gauzès for the role of President of the European Financial Reporting Advisory Group (EFRAG).
 Following a hearing, the Committee on Economic and Monetary Affairs confirmed Gauzès’ nomination in May 2016.
+He chaired EFRAG until the end of his six year mandate, in June 2022.

 Political positions

 In 2009, Gauzès and Pervenche Berès publicly protested against the nomination of Sharon Bowles as chairwoman of the Committee on Economic and Monetary Affairs.
 They took issue with the idea of someone from a country that is not part of the eurozone chairing a committee that has, as one of its main responsibilities, regular hearings with the President of the European Central Bank.
 Under the resulting pressure, Bowles was forced to publicly state her support for the UK replacing the pound with the euro.

 In 2011, Gauzès and Burkhard Balz said that a proposal by the Nasdaq OMX Group and Intercontinental Exchange (ICE) to buy NYSE Euronext "poses serious concerns" about the financial stability of the tech-heavy American exchange.
 Instead they supported the proposed combination of Deutsche Börse and NYSE Euronext, arguing that this would "create a strong and viable European actor with a global outreach and footprint."